 Museion museum of contemporary art, Bozen, exterior views.
 Photos © Inexhibit

 Inaugurated in 2008, the new building of the Museion, is strategically placed between the historical center of Bozen and a very popular urban park located on the banks of the Talvera river.

-The character of the museum is further enriched by the possibility to transforms its main façades into large multimedia screens by tilting their satin glass louvers in a vertical position.
-The two large communication surfaces so created can be activated in order to cast images and videos outside the building; these translucent membranes at the same time separate and connect the urban space and the museum, that this way extends itself into the surrounding environment.
+The character of the museum is further enriched by the possibility to transform its main façades into large multimedia screens by tilting their satin glass louvers in a vertical position.
+The two large communication surfaces so created can be activated in order to cast images and videos outside the building; these translucent membranes at the same time separate and connect the urban space and the museum, which this way extends itself into the surrounding environment.